alchemy-bootcamp-one-winter-2018/lectures/labs/week3/README.md

 - Let the marketer's clear the data so they can start a new session at any time.
 - Think about the UX for the marketers as well as the focus group participants.
 How could you improve your current website?
 Implement a couple of your ideas.

+### Day 14

+The research team is excited about all the work you've accomplished!
+They have one more request: an admin settings page, where they can easily change how many images are shown and how many rounds a survey lasts.
+For images shown, they want a range of 2 to 5.
+For the survey rounds, they want a range of 5-20.

+### Feature Goal

+- Add another html page to your website: settings.html.
+It should have similar styling to your main page, with a form as its content.
+The form should have two number inputs for: the number of images shown, and the number of rounds.
+This data should be saved in localStorage and used the next time someone takes a survey.

+**STRETCH GOALS**
+- Add some animations to your survey so that survey takers have an enjoyable experience.
+- Add a setting that can show/hide the ending charts.

 ### *Remember to submit this link in the Canvas assignment*